sla or service level agreement with examples

 OLA examples can be agreements between the company’s internal groups about operating hours, support time, response time, etc.

 Last but not least, Key Performance Indicators (KPIs) are measurements for assessing how well a team performs with agreed-upon standards.
-On the contrary, an SLA is a contract between you and your customer describing how your relationship will function.
+On the contrary, an SLA is a contract between you and your customer describing how the relationship will function.

 What is an Indemnification Clause?